pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/redis/_index.md

   Not available
 {{< /tabsection >}}

-Once our task has been completed, we can free used resources by closing this component with the close() method, which takes the correlationId as its only input parameter.
+Once our task has been completed, we can free used resources by closing this component with the close() method, which takes the context as its only input parameter.

 {{< tabsection >}}
   {{< include "./__code5_node.md" >}}